celluloid/celluloid/README.md

 Futures allow you to request a computation and get the result later.
 There are two types of futures supported by Celluloid: method futures and block futures.
+Method futures work by invoking the _future_ method on an actor.
+This method is analogous to the typical _send_ method in that it takes a method name, followed by an arbitrary number of arguments, and a block.
+Let's invoke the report method from the charlie object used in the above example using a future:

+	>> future = charlie.future :report
+	 => #<Celluloid::Future:0x000001009759b8>
+	>> future.value
+	 => "Charlie Sheen is winning!"

+The call to charlie.future immediately returns a Celluloid::Future object, regardless of how long it takes to execute the "report" method.
+To obtain the result of the call to "report", we call the _value_ method of the future object.
+This call will block until the method call is available.

+Futures also allow you to background the computation of any block:

+	>> future = Celluloid::Future.new { 2 + 2 }
+	 => #<Celluloid::Future:0x000001008425f0>
+	>> future.value
+	 => 4

+One thing to be aware of when using futures: always make sure to obtain the value of any future you make.
+Futures create a thread in the background which will continue to run until the future's value is obtained.
+Failing to obtain the value of futures you create will leak threads.

 Supervisors
 -----------